fvaleri/strimzi-debugging/sessions/002/README.md

 >^C
 ```

-When dealing with TLS issues, it is useful to look inside the certificate to verify the configuration and expiration.
+When dealing with TLS issues, it is useful to look inside the certificate to verify its configuration and expiration.
 For example, let's get the cluster CA certificate which is used to sign all server certificates.
 We can use
 use `kubectl` to do so, but let's suppose we have the output of the must-gather script.